GauthierDelphine/iterm-customization/README.md

-# iterm-directory-customization
+# iTerm2 customization

+## projects
-Customize iTerms tabs depending on which directory you're in
+Customize iTerms tabs depending on which directory you're in.

+# Sources
+*